taanttila/palvelintenhallinta-miniprojekti/README.md

 The purpose of this miniproject is installing LAMP-stack, and creating a ready to use database for the machines new users.
 Documentation is only in Finnish (project.md)

-Tested on Debian 11 Bullseye vagrant virtual computers.
+Tested on Debian 11 Bullseye virtual computers.

 ## How to use